Whippet: Temperament

 Whippets are known for their loving natures.

 Whippets are quiet and reserved, but they also exhibit a playful side and require regular exercise to maintain their physical and mental health.
 They are generally gentle dogs and are often content to spend much of the day relaxing.
 The American Kennel Club (AKC) describes them as "quiet and dignified in their owner's living room" and says they make "excellent house dogs."
 Despite their calm nature indoors, they enjoy outdoor activities, especially short bursts of explosive running that allow them to reach high speeds.
 These brief, intense sprints are followed by long periods of rest, reflecting their energetic profile and need for recovery.
 They have been called a "poor man's racehorse" by the colliers in Lancashire and Yorkshire.

 The Whippet will form a strong bond and devotion to its owner and, as such, can often suffer from separation anxiety, like many other breeds when left alone.
 Though not prone to excessive barking, Whippets will occasionally vocalize in the presence of intruders, making them passable watchdogs, similar to other small-to-medium dogs.
 However, a Whippet is unlikely to attack or guard against anyone due to their gentle and often shy demeanor, preferring to retreat rather than confront danger.
-While their gentle demeanor makes them a good choice for households with children or other pets, it is important to note that Whippets possess a highly developed prey drive.
+While their gentle demeanor makes them a good choice for households with children or other pets, Whippets possess a highly developed prey drive.
 This instinct, though manageable with proper training and socialization, can make them prone to chasing small animals, such as cats, rabbits, or squirrels, especially in uncontrolled environments.
 Owners should take care during walks or when allowing them off-leash in unenclosed areas.